 On the 20th April 2022 Healthcare at Home Ltd changed its name to Sciensus Pharma Services Limited.
 Any reference in this statement to Healthcare at Home Ltd can be read as a reference to Sciensus Pharma Services Limited.

 This document, approved by the Board of Directors of Healthcare at Home Ltd (the “Board”), sets out the approach of Healthcare at Home Ltd and its subsidiaries (the “Group”) to conducting tax affairs and dealing with tax risks.
-It is effective for the period ending 31 March 2022, and will remain in effect until any amendments are approved by the Board.
+It is effective for the period ending 31 March 2024.

 There are five key areas which the Group is focused upon:

 - Compliance with the law

 - Maximising value

 Responsibility and accountability for the Group’s tax affairs is clearly defined within the Group and overseen by the Board.

 A primary responsibility of the Group is to ensure compliance with all applicable tax laws, rules, regulations, and reporting and disclosure requirements in the jurisdictions in which it operates.
 The Group will ensure that it has robust controls and processes in place for providing the necessary information for reporting and disclosure to relevant stakeholders

 Professional diligence and care is applied to the Group’s management of all risks associated with tax matters to evaluate those risks.
 Where there is uncertainty as to the application or interpretation of tax law, appropriate advice is taken from third party advisers.